-The main leakage risk arises from reduced harvesting levels.
-In the context of IFM projects, the main risk of leakage emissions is that harvesting outside the project area increases to make up for reduced harvesting within the boundaries of the IFM project.
-A decrease in harvest levels due to the project can cause three types of negative leakage effects: market leakage (World Bank 2021)2, activity shifting leakage (Broekhoff et al. 2019)3, and substitution effects.
+risk of leakage emissions is that harvesting outside the project area increases to make up for reduced harvesting within the boundaries of the IFM project.
+A decrease in harvest levels due to the project can cause three types of negative leakage effects: market leakage (World Bank 2021)4, activity shifting leakage (Broekhoff et al. 2019)5, and substitution effects.
 Market leakage occurs when changes of harvest levels inside the project cause a change of harvest levels outside the project, e.g., through timber prices.
 Activity shifting leakage occurs when wood production is directly relocated from the project forest area to other areas.
 Substitution effects occur when changes in harvest levels increase or decrease the use of alternative materials, such as plastics or cement, resulting in changes in emissions associated with the production, use and disposal of these substitutes.
 A reduction in harvesting can also induce an increase in afforestation activities.
 Depending on how the afforestation land has been previously used (e.g., agriculture), such afforestation could however also lead to greater deforestation elsewhere (e.g., if agricultural production is shifted elsewhere).